On a Class of Constrained Synchronization Problems in NP: Conclusion

 \section{Conclusion}

 We introduced the class of polycyclic automata and showed that for polycyclic constraint automata, the constrained synchronization problem is in $\NP$.
 For these contraint automata, we have given a sufficient criterion that yields problems in $\PTIME$, and a criterion that yields problems that are $\NP$-complete.
-But, both criteria do not cover all cases.
-Hence, there are still polycyclic constraint automata left for which we do not know the exact computational complexity in $\NP$ of the constraint synchronization problem.
+However, both criteria do not cover all cases.
+Hence, there are still polycyclic constraint automata left for which we do not know the exact computational complexity in $\NP$ of the constrained synchronization problem.
 A dichotomy theorem for our class, i.e, that every problem is either $\NP$-complete or in $\PTIME$, would be very interesting.
-But, much more interesting would be if we could find any $\NP$-intermediate problems, or at least candidate problems that are neither $\NP$-complete nor provable in $\PTIME$.
+However, much more interesting would be if we could find any candidate $\NP$-intermediate problems.
 Lastly, we took a closer look at polycyclic automata, determined their form and also gave a characterization in terms of nondeterministic automata.
 We also introduced polycyclic languages and proved basic closure properties for this class.

 {